Sqaaakoi/Vencord/README.md

     -   Sort by frequently used instead of favourites first (originally developed by Vee)
 -   ContextMenuSelectFix
     -   Allows you to hold right click to open a context menu and then drag your mouse to the item and release to click it
+-   ForwardHere
+    -   Adds the current channel to the top of the forward menu
+    -   Optionally also adds the message author near the top of the list
+-   KeepDMsInSidebar
+    -   Pin direct messages to the guild sidebar
+    -   Can be filtered to online users/groups only
+    -   Recent messages can also be displayed
+    -   Trivia: This plugin was originally developed during the June 2024 bundler changes
+-   ModernTitlebar
+    -   Adds a thicker, more modern looking titlebar to Discord
+    -   Not compatible with Visual Refresh
+    -   Contains many useful buttons, including voice controls
+    -   Can replace ServerListIndicators
 -   PollCommands
     -   Adds a /pollyn command to create a Yes/No poll
--   PreSendModeration
+-   PopoutWindowKeyInjector
-    -   Confirms that you want to send inappropriate content.
-    -   List is sourced from the list Discord uses for the client side keyword filter
+    -   Adds the window key to popout windows as a URL fragment
+    -   Only supported and useful in browsers as a developer utility
 -   ProfileCommand
     -   Adds a /profile command to open someone's profile
 -   ScreenshareCrashFix
     -   Fixes the unknown resolution/frame rate crash when watching someone's stream
--   ServerTemplatesList
-    -   Customise the list of server templates
-    -   Imports server templates from servers you are in
-    -   Can be filtered to templates from your servers only
-    -   Option to skip the useless creation intent page
-    -   Default templates can be hidden or placed below your templates
 -   SimplifiedProfileNotes
     -   Re-adds the notes text box to profile popouts
+-   SwitchProfileButton
+    -   Moves the View Main/Server Profile button out of the overflow menu
 -   NewPluginsManager
     -   Notifies you when new plugins are added, or when plugin settings are added
     -   Enabled by default